mattyschell/nyc-topology-db/README.md

 # nyc-topology-db

 What if we added New York City geographies to a PostGIS topology?
-Could we build a revese geocoder?
+Could we build a reverse geocoder?

 Friends, this is our reverse goat, our rules, the trick is never to be afraid.